Limit of Visits to Machu Picchu: Hours, Shifts, and More

 Which tickets can be reserved?

-- Machu Picchu + Mountain (Route 1A)
+- Machu Picchu Mountain Route (1A)

-- Machu Picchu Classic Designed (Route 2A).
+- Classic Designed Route (2A)

-- Machu Picchu Classic Lower Terrace (Route 2B).
+- Classic Lower Terrace Route (2B)

-When can I reserve?
+When can I make a reservation?

 What is the daily availability?

-Regular season tickets | Daily availability during the regular season |
+| Regular season tickets | Daily availability during the regular season |

 The official high season at Machu Picchu